magentabusiness/IoT-Quickstart/docs/Telit_ME910C1-E2/Connection_and_communication_with_Leshan_LwM2M_Server.md

     // AT#M2MWRITE=<full_path_file_name>,<size>
     AT#M2MWRITE="/XML/object_3303.xml",5522

-    >>>  //upload the file from Telit AT controller ash shown in the figure below.
+    >>>  //upload the file from Telit AT controller as shown in the figure below.

     ---> OK
    ```